python4astronomers/python4astronomers/source/installation/packages.rst

 Can we share packages?
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you are careful there is a way to get limited sharing between Pythons.
+In some cases you can successfully share between Pythons.
+However, *this technique is prone to breaking things in strange ways and we do not recommend it*.
+Nevertheless it is useful to illustrate how this works.

 The first rule is that they need to be the same major version, i.e. all 2.6 or 2.7.
 This is because Python always includes a major version like ``python2.6/`` in the default search path so Python 2.7 will never find 2.6 packages.
 The second rule is to install packages using the ``--user`` option in ``pip install`` or ``setup.py install``.
 This results in the situation shown below where each Python can find common packages in the local user area:

 .. image:: antisocial_pythons_trans.png
    :width: 650